mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

 ## Setting up Install Node

+Use `ocp42-installer-template` as template.
+It should exist in `CSPLAB->SANDBOX->FastStart2020Templates` but the location might change in the future.

 1. ssh into the Install Node.
-You need root access to complete most of the steps so ensure that's possible
+You need root access to complete most of the steps so ensure that's possible.

+    ```bash
+    ssh sysadmin@[IP address of installer]
+    ```

 2. Create a directory for your new cluster.
 In this document I will use a cluster named after my userid `mislam`.

     ```bash